arezazadeh/EDA-Coupon_Acceptance/README.md

 direction_opp            0.000000
 Y                        0.000000
 ```
-* The Car column is 99% Null, and it seems like it doesnt have any impact to the overall of the dataset.
+* The `car` column is 99% Null, and it seems like it doesnt have any impact to the overall of the dataset.
 Hence dropping the entire column
 * The columns `Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, Restaurant20To50` have some missing values, I have decided to fill them with `never`
 * There are also 74 duplicated row, which are dropped
 ```